-1 all diagrams, statements of the parties involved in the incident, the 2 statements of all witnesses, other than confidential informants, to 3 the victims of an incident, or an authorized representative thereof, 4 an insurance carrier against which a claim has been or might be 5 made, and any person suffering bodily injury or property damage or loss, as the result of the incident caused by arson, burglary, fire, 6 7 explosion, larceny, robbery, carjacking, vandalism, vehicle theft, 8 or a crime as defined by subdivision (b) of Section 13951, unless the disclosure would endanger the safety of a witness or other 10 person involved in the investigation, or unless disclosure would endanger the successful completion of the investigation or a related 11 12 investigation.
-However, nothing in this division shall require the 13 disclosure of that portion of those investigative files that reflects 14 the analysis or conclusions of the investigating officer.
+1 investigatory or security files compiled by any other state or local 2 police agency, or any investigatory or security files compiled by 3 any other state or local agency for correctional, law enforcement, 4 or licensing purposes.
+However, state and local law enforcement 5 agencies shall disclose the names and addresses of persons involved 6 in, or witnesses other than confidential informants to, the incident, 7 the description of any property involved, the date, time, and 8 location of the incident, all diagrams, statements of the parties 9 involved in the incident, the statements of all witnesses, other than 10 confidential informants, to the victims of an incident, or an 11 authorized representative thereof, an insurance carrier against 12 which a claim has been or might be made, and any person suffering 13 bodily injury or property damage or loss, as the result of the incident caused by arson, burglary, fire, explosion, larceny, 14 15 robbery, carjacking, vandalism, vehicle theft, or a crime as defined 16 by subdivision (b) of Section 13951, unless the disclosure would 17 endanger the safety of a witness or other person involved in the 18 investigation, or unless disclosure would endanger the successful 19 completion of the investigation or a related investigation.
+However, 20 nothing in this division shall require the disclosure of that portion 21 of those investigative files that reflects the analysis or conclusions 22 of the investigating officer.
+A state or local law enforcement agency 23 shall not require a victim of an incident, or an authorized 24 representative thereof, to show proof of the victim's legal presence 25 in the United States of America in order to obtain the information 26 required to be disclosed by that law enforcement agency pursuant 27 to this subdivision.